somefunAgba/autosgm/README.md

 # 7. use neither PHB nor NAG: adjust the filter's zero location <= beta
 # The rest of the configuration remains the same, except in beta_cfg.
 gamma = 1 - math.sqrt(2*(1-beta)) # ~ 0.55
+# 8. enable a partial-correlation estimation, in addition to moment estimation,
+# The rest of the configuration remains the same, except in lr_cfg.

 # Instance: linear decay, decoupled weight-decay
 opt5 = AutoSGM(